Palazzo Mezzabarba

-Palazzo Mezzabarba is a palace in Pavia, Lombardy, a notable example of Lombard rococo, It has been Pavia's city hall since 1875.
+Palazzo Mezzabarba is a palace in Pavia, Lombardy, a notable example of Lombard rococo.
+It has served as Pavia's city hall since 1875.

 History

 The Mezzabarba are an ancient and noble family of Pavia, known since the twelfth century and which was awarded the title of count by Philip III of Spain who granted Alessandro Mezzabarba the fief of Corvino and other places.
 Between 1726 and 1732 the Pavese aristocrats Girolamo and Giuseppe Mezzabarba commissioned the Pavese architect Giovanni Antonio Veneroni to reconstruct the ancient sixteenth-century town residence according to the dictates of the Rococo style, then in vogue.
 Next to the palace, Carlo Ambrogio Mezzabarba, papal legate in China, patriarch of Alexandria in 1719 and bishop of Lodi from 1725, then had a private oratory built in 1734, dedicated to Saints Quirico and Giulitta.

 In 1872, the municipality acquired the building which, in 1875, became the city hall of Pavia, first housed in the Broletto.